Zilliqa/dev-portal-old/docs/dev/dev-upgrade-v8.md

 ### 2) Introduction of new Scilla feature - remote state read

 With effect from `v8.0.0`, a Scilla contract will be able to read the state of another contract by using the remote state read feature.
-More details can be found at [tba]().

 ### 3) Smart contract parameters change